Pioneers first inhabited this area of the Western

 Mullen is the only town in Hooker County.
 Other towns, post offices, and railroad stations that previously existed are described in a Nebraska Place-Names book published in 1925 by Nebraska University.
 The 1908 New International Encyclopedia has a Nebraska map showing Mullen, Hecla, Weir, and Abby.
 Area history and artifacts are housed in an old 1916 hotel that has been reclaimed and converted to a museum by the Historical Society.

 Many of the Genealogical Society records are located at the Hooker County Library.
-Inquiries sent to the County Clerk at the Courthouse or the Editor of the Hooker County Tribune newspaper will very likely be passed on to the Genealogical Society in Mullen.
+Inquiries sent to the County Clerk at the Courthouse or the Editor of the Hooker County Tribune newspaper will very likely be passed on to the Library in Mullen.
 The courthouse does have land records and marriage records which can be researched.
-Requests for these and other county records will be answered by the Hooker County Genealogical Society.
 Birth and death records are at the Vital Statistics office in Lincoln NE.
 Check the Genealogy Research information about Nebraska vital statistics for helpful guidelines.